nettyplus/netty-leak-detector-junit-extension/README.md

 - [async-http-client](https://github.com/AsyncHttpClient/async-http-client)

+# Presentations

+This library was discussed in a [Netty presentation](https://speakerdeck.com/sullis/netty-chicago-java-user-group-2024-04-17) at the Chicago Java User Group.

 ## How to release a new version?

 1. Every change on the main development branch is released as `-SNAPSHOT` version to Sonatype snapshot repo